Creating A Morning Ritual Can Transform Your Days

 - Drink a glass of water (You are super dehydrated upon waking up)

-- Open my blinds (this is actually my favorite part of my day)
+- Open my blinds and let the sun in (this is actually my favorite part of my day)

 - Shower (steam shower helps get my ideas flowing)

-- Cook breakfast (normally it’s three eggs with a side of oatmeal and fruit)
+- Cook breakfast (normally it’s 3-4 eggs with a side of oatmeal and fruit)

 - Take my vitamins